• About us

 “We wanted to dazzle visitors with magnificent experiences, exposing them to scientific principles and to the vast research possibilities in the natural sciences,” Garini said.

-The Visitor Center in front of the BINA complex on the campus of Bar-Ilan University.
+The Visitor Center is in front of the BINA complex on the campus of Bar-Ilan University.
 Photo by Sharon Goldman

-To encourage fruitful collaborations between artists and scientists, about seven years ago Garini and Yizrael organized a hackathon bringing together 30 BINA scientists and 40 artists from various disciplines.
+To encourage fruitful collaborations between artists and scientists, about seven years ago, Garini and Yizrael organized a hackathon bringing together 30 BINA scientists and 40 artists from various disciplines.

+After presenting their works and ideas to each other, they formed teams and brainstormed for two days on possible exhibits.
 This process continued for nearly a year and resulted in the creation of more than 20 art-science collaborations.
 Thirteen of these formed the core of the museum’s first exhibition.

 Engaging the public